kfnx/solana-non-custodial-staking/README.md

 - Run `yarn setup:programid`. it will build the program with new keypair.
 - Run `yarn programid` to print the new program address after setup.
 - Run `anchor test` to test the built program

+# Typescript SDK

+We use [solita](https://github.com/metaplex-foundation/solita) to generate ts SDK to be consumed by frontend web client
+- Run `yarn solita` to and sdk folder will be generated at `app/admin/sdk/` to be used by admin web app.
+- modify `.solitarc` sdk output dir and re-run yarn solita to change generated sdk output for another use case.

 # Misc cli commands
 spl-token transfer --fund-recipient --allow-unfunded-recipient BE9eZ6WSzKekD4pEgkoi3vud1BN1SjgrfsEe8DMQr5Hs 1 tSTW5PWzjDYCjeYEqpZg92PyRv7R733YPx9Diz6BUWr